Emory Healthcare

-Emory Healthcare is a health care system in the U.S. state of Georgia.
+Emory Healthcare is an American health care system in the U.S. state of Georgia.
 It is part of Emory University and is the largest healthcare system in the state.
 It comprises 11 hospitals, the Emory Clinic and more than 250 provider locations.
 Established in 2011, the Emory Healthcare Network is the largest clinically integrated network in Georgia with more than 2,800 physicians concentrating in 70 different subspecialties.